Russian-occupied territories of Ukraine

-The occupation started in 2014 following Russia's invasion and annexation of the Crimean peninsula, and its assisting the forces of the mostly unrecognized Donetsk and Luhansk People's Republics in capturing parts of the Donetsk and Luhansk oblasts during the war in Donbas.
-In 2022, Russian forces initiated a full-scale invasion of the nation and successfully occupied more territory throughout the country.
-However, due to continued fierce Ukrainian resistance, coupled with logistical challenges (e.g. the stalled Russian Kyiv convoy), the Russian Armed Forces announced their withdrawal from Chernihiv, Kyiv, Sumy, and Zhytomyr oblasts in early April.
+The occupation began in 2014 with Russia's invasion and annexation of Crimea, and its de facto takeover of Ukraine's Donbas during a war in eastern Ukraine.
+In 2022, Russia launched a full-scale invasion.
+However, due to fierce Ukrainian resistance and logistical challenges (e.g. the stalled Russian Kyiv convoy), the Russian Armed Forces retreated from northern Ukraine in early April.
+In September 2022, Ukrainian forces launched the Kharkiv counteroffensive and liberated most of that oblast.
+Another southern counteroffensive resulted in the liberation of Kherson that November.